DaveCThompson/gias-books/CSS-PRINCIPLES.md

 ### Component Styles

 1. Create `ComponentName.module.css` next to component
-2. Use only semantic variables from `variables.css`
+2. Use only semantic variables from design-system
 3. Import and use with `styles.className`
 4. Add dark mode overrides only if needed (most "just work")